Rajusr70/CBB-Serial/README.md

 BeagleBone and BeagleBone Black.
 It adds RS232, RS485 and CAN communication capabilities to the BeagleBone.

-The CBB-Serial Cape will be available soon at http://www.logicsupply.com/
+The CBB-Serial Cape is available at http://www.logicsupply.com/

 Check out the CBB-Serial manual at https://docs.google.com/document/d/1y0aKYqKd3_5HuzUvIepQmC5AjbFIqBlBak-Jtv0YB7Q/edit?usp=sharing